Average Canadian home price hits record $816K in February, rising 20% since last year

 In recent months, prices have been driven upward by fierce bidding wars coupled with a lack of homes being listed as people wait for the lifting of pandemic restrictions and fear of not finding another affordable place to live when their property sells.

 "Not everybody has access to unlimited money," Youngren said.
-"Not everybody has access to just pay whatever number ΓÇª and be prepared with cash or financial support from family or whatever."
+"Not everybody has access to just pay whatever number, and be prepared with cash or financial support from family or whatever."

 CREA predicts the national average home price will reach $786,000 this year, up 14.3 per cent from $687,873 in 2021.
 It expects the average to rise to $810,934 in 2023.